zsteinkamp/zsteinkamp.github.io/_posts/2019-08-10-how-to-interview-post.markdown

 ## Behavioral Red Flags
 Certain behaviors in the candidate should be considered red flags.
 Here are a few in addition to what has been mentioned:
 * Dismissive behavior.
 A good candidate shows respect for their future colleagues.
+* Chauvinistic behavior.
+Ensure you have at least one member of another gender in your interview panel.
+It happens too often that an interviewee treats women on the panel with less respect or regard than the men.
+This is a big and important red flag and should have no place in your organization.
 * Not being a good listener.
 Good communication starts with good listening.
 * Not asking questions.
 Curiosity goes a long way.
 * Inappropriate language.
 We want to build a professional, respectful, inclusive environment.